epam/NGB/docs/md/user-guide/tracks-heatmap.md

 #### Cell annotations

-For each cell in a histogram, may be set an additional info - it can be some notes or additional label/mark.
+For each cell in a heatmap, may be set an additional info - it can be some notes or additional label/mark.

 File with cell annotations should contain the matrix of the same size as the original heatmap matrix: